 Watching Hermione die had hurt more than this, but that had ended much more quickly.

 Harry had already thought that, after Hermione had died.
 Being forced to watch Professor Quirrell die, day by day, week by week, had not done much to change his mind.

 This is the true Enemy I have to face, Harry thought in Wednesday's Defense class, watching Professor Quirrell leaning far to one side of his chair before that day's seventh-year assistant caught him.
 Everything else is just shadows and distraction.

 Harry had been turning over Trelawney's prophecy in his mind, wondering if maybe the true Dark Lord had nothing to do with Lord Voldemort at all.
-Born to those who have thrice defied him seemed to strongly invoke the Peverell brothers and the three Deathly Hallows-though Harry didn't exactly see how Death could have marked him as an equal, which seemed to imply some sort of deliberate action on Death's part.
+Born to those who have thrice defied him seemed to strongly invoke the Peverell brothers and the three Deathly Hallows - though Harry didn't exactly see how Death could have marked him as an equal, which seemed to imply some sort of deliberate action on Death's part.

 This alone is the true Enemy, Harry thought.
 After this will come Professor McGonagall, Mum and Dad, even Neville in his time, unless the wound in the world can be healed before then.
-Death alone is my last Enemy; so it was told to me upon my parents' grave.

 There was nothing Harry could do.
 Madam Pomfrey was already doing for Professor Quirrell what magic could do, and magic seemed strictly superior to Muggle techniques when it came to healing.